Cloud Server Security – Best Practices

 Prevent Data Loss With Backups

-Having backups of your server environment is an important consideration when securing your cloud server since it can help reduce the amount of damage caused by malware, hacks, or breaches.
+Having backups of your server environment is an important consideration when securing your cloud server, as it can help reduce the damage caused by malware, hacks, or breaches.

 You can easily create server snapshots in AMP, but keep in mind that you cannot restore individual files from a snapshot.
 Therefore, create and verify server backups at least monthly.
 It’s also beneficial to store backups on another server or location so they would not be affected.